shwina/still-magic/_en/syndicate.md

 two records: [[1900, -1.0], [1901, -10.0]]
 ```

-That looks pretty good—but what about these cases?
+That looks pretty good, but what about these cases?

 ```python
 print('mis-matched years:', diff_records([[1900, 1.0]],